The Very Best Banana Bread Recipe

 This simple Banana Bread recipe is unbelievably moist because of the ingredients I use.
 I, also, like to use REALLY ripe bananas because they’re less dry and starchy than yellow bananas.
 Underripe bananas can suck the moisture out of the other ingredients leaving you with dry, crumbly banana bread.
 That’s just no good.

-So, the key is to use high quality, moisture rich ingredients like I do for this moist banana bread recipe:
+So, the key is to use high quality, moisture rich ingredients like I do for this recipe:

 - VERY RIPE Bananas (leaning toward brown but not black….heavily freckled bananas will work well, too.)